roothaxor/Windows/transfer.sh-windows/Binary release/README.md

-# Binary release
+# Binary release for transfer.sh tool for NT-System

-		No-need of installing the python or modules, Just copy both files to `C:/Windows` or `C:/Windows/System32`
+- Binary release of this tool requires no python or pip installation
-		then a new command is added in your command prompt = `transfer` Open command prompt and enter `transfer`.
+- Just copy both files to `C:/windows/` or `C:/windows/system32/`

-		Tips: Goto folder where file is located which you want to upload, Hold SHIFT KEY and Right Click there will be a option `Open Command window here`, Select this and just follow program.
+- thats it, System now has `transfer` as `command` in Command Prompt.

-# Screenshots
+# Screenshot

 <img src="https://preview.ibb.co/d9Ub0k/shot.png" width="600px"/>